ferru97/PyPaperBot/README.md

 # DO NOT USE THIS VERSION AND BRANCH
-The version represented by this branch is personalized with the requirements of a specific user.
+The version represented by this branch is personalized with the requirements of a specific user and meant only for him.

 # PyPaperBot